InTheCar/rPi-WLAN-access-point/README.md

 ~/[repository rPi-WLAN-access-point]/**setWiFi.sh**

 setWiFi.sh PATTERN [OPTIONS]

 PATTERN:

-  open : an open access point will be configured" wep : an WEP (Wired Equivalent Privacy) access point will be configured" wpa : an WPA (Wi-Fi Protected Access) access point will be configured"
+  open : an open access point will be configured

+   wep : an WEP (Wired Equivalent Privacy) access point will be configured

+   wpa : an WPA (Wi-Fi Protected Access) access point will be configured

 OPTIONS:

-    -d : debug, more output for trouble shooting"
+    -d : debug, more output for trouble shooting